romankusa/react-events-form/readme.md

   - `FormEvents.STATE_CHANGE`: When the values of the state change.
 Callback called with the new state.
   - `FormEvents.RESET_FORM`: When the form has been reset.
 Callback called with the new state.
 - `resetForm`: Sets the form values and errors to undefined.
-It sends the event `FormEvents.RESET_FORM`, and values or errors changes.
+Triggers `FormEvents.RESET_FORM` and `errorChangeEvent` events.
 - `getState`: Returns the state of the form.
 - `getValue`: Returns the value of the field.
 - `validateForm` Validates all the fields and returns a boolean, `true` if the form has errors.
-  Sends errors changes events.
+  Triggers `errorChangeEvent` events.
 - `setValue`: Sets the value of a field.
 Triggers only the `valueSetEvent`.
 - `setError`: Sets the error of a field.
 Triggers `errorChangeEvent`.
 - `getError`: Returs the error of a field.
-- `handleSubmit`: Returns a function that receibes the form submit event, runs the `validateForm` function, and if successfull, calls the `onSuccess` callback.
+- `handleSubmit`: Returns a function that receives the form submit event, runs the `validateForm` function, and if successful, calls the `onSuccess` callback.
 - `validateField`: Validates a single field.
 Triggers `errorChangeEvent`.

+## FormProvider & useFormContext

+To access the form state on a child component, you need to use `FormProvider` + `useFormContext`.

+`FormProvider` is a react context provider which its `value` is the return value of the `useForm` hook.

+`useFormContext` is a shortcut to accessing the value of the `FormProvider`, doing `useContext(FormContext)` would work as well.

+## Field

+`Field` is a custom component that registers the input and updates it when the value changes.
+It needs to be a child of a `FormProvider`.

+## Form

+`Form` is a basic form component that calls `handleSubmit` and forwards the `onSuccess` function to it.
+It needs to be a child of a `FormProvider`.

+## useField

+`useField` is the hook that uses `Field` under the hook.
+It's useful if you want to create a custom `Field` component.

+It registers the input and updates its values when they change.
+It needs to be a child of a `FormProvider`.

 # Examples